>>> def simple_coroutine(): # (1)

 Example: Coroutine to Compute a Running Average

-While discussing closures in [closures_and_decorators], we studied objects to compute a running average: [ex_average_oo] shows a plain class and [ex_average_fixed] presents a higher-order function producing a closure to keep the total
+While discussing closures in [closures_and_decorators], we studied objects to compute a running average: [ex_average_oo] shows a plain class and [ex_average_fixed] presents a higher-order function producing a closure to keep the total and count variables across invocations.
+Example 3 shows how to do the same with a coroutine.[3]

 def averager():